mdik/cryptoskin/README.md

 ==========

 Dokuwiki Template for *.cryptoparty.in

-See template.info.txt for main info
+See template.info.txt for main info and
-See COPYING for license info
+LICENSE for license info.

+Based on the Starter Template by Anika Henke.